 The size of your company and its resources will help determine your approach to extending credit and collecting accounts.
-The scenarios that follow illustrate two different approaches to credit and collections.
+Deciding which option is best for your company is a personal decision.
+The following scenarios illustrate two different approaches to credit and collections.

 When accounts are 120 past due, Roadhopper "writes-off" past due accounts.
 The office manager continues to try to collect accounts under $100 by sending the customer monthly past due notices.